SnapCare

 solution

 I led the design of a 0→1 platform that transformed their internal system into a multi-sided product.
-That meant designing three distinct experiences under one umbrella, establishing a shared component library to keep them cohesive, and working closely with the program and sales teams to make sure the product told a clear story, both to users and to prospective clients.
+That meant designing three distinct experiences under one umbrella, building the design system that held them together, and working closely with the program and sales teams to make sure the product told a clear story to users and prospective clients alike.

 Before a single screen was designed, I worked with the program team to map out how the entire service model worked: who did what, when, and why.
 We distilled that complexity into a single diagram that became a sales tool.
 The fact that it ended up in pitch decks before the product shipped tells you something.
 Clarity at the system level makes everything downstream easier, from stakeholder alignment to individual screen decisions.